ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 # Customize a Subnet

-A subnet can be customized by utilizing one or more of the following configurations:
+A subnet created by or forked from [Subnet-EVM](https://github.com/ava-labs/subnet-evm) can be customized by utilizing one or more of the following configurations:
 * Genesis
 * Precompile
 * Blocchain Configs